 • Can you quickly realign talent as your business priorities shift?

-• What are the talent strengths and gaps in your whole workforce not just the top twenty percent?
+• What are your workforce’s talent strengths and gaps, not just the top twenty per cent?

-• Do you have a performance excellence process or are you still stuck in performance management and rating?
+• Do you have a performance excellence process, or are you still stuck on performance management and rating?

-• Does the organization have a culture that supports learning & development for all or is it just for your best performers?
+• Does the organisation have a culture that supports learning & development for all, or is it just for your best performers?

 • Are you planning for generational shifts?